romverner/Stealth-Game-Prototype/README.md

 # Stealth Game Prototype
 A basic prototype of some stealth mechanics:
 - enemy vision cones and detection
+- enemy investigation of detected noise (symbolized by white circles)
 - player movement noise, and enemy "hearing" detection
 - tracking and chasing of player once detected